 Unlike humans, it is not possible to determine a pregnancy via a blood or urine test in cats.
 However, there are often indicators that your cat is pregnant, some signs include:

-By the third week of pregnancy, the cat’s nipples will become enlarged and pink.
-This is known as ‘pinking-up’.
+- Third week of pregnancy, the cat’s nipples will become enlarged and pink.